chaoscalm/Secured-Hardware-And-Software/README.md

-# Apple Secure
+# Secure IT
-In this tutorial i will explain how to push the security of you apple software to it's maximum.
+In this tutorial i will explain how to push the security of your IT hardware/software to it's maximum.

+Now il will start with requirement, if you have done them this explainaition is totally useless :
-## DO NOT JAILBREAK APPLE HARDWARE OR THIS TUTO WON'T SECURE YOU SINCE JAILBREAK DESTROY ALL THE SECURITY OF APPLE HARDWARE.
+1. DO NOT JAILBREAK APPLE HARDWARE OR ROOT ANDROID IT DESTROY ALL THE SECURITY OF APPLE/ANDROID HARDWARE.
+2. DO NOT HACK WINDOWS MACOS OR YOUR ANTIVIRUS IT DESTROY ALL THE SECURITY IT NORMALLY PROVIDE TO YOU.
+3. DO NOT DISABLE SECUREBOOT OR TPM SHIP BECAUSE YOU HAVE READ IT ON A LINUX FORUM.
+4. DO NOT BLINDLY INSTALL A SERVICE WHO MUST SECURE YOUR PC/ANDROID/IOS THE OS DEFEND ITSELF VERY WELL.

+If you have done point 1 leave this tutorial your security is totally destroyed congratulation.\
+If you have done point 2 or 4 reset your OS before proceding to the next point.\
+If you have done point 3 go back enable them in your BIOS / UEFI settings.

+I will not cover Android in this guide because it's not securable in long term, since none of the one i have tested push all the security update every month.\
+If you search security i will tel you better use Apple profuct, because they push update on all their device at the same time (not like Android).

 ## IOS (iPhone)